nottoBD/pki-seccam/README.md

 >
 > `step-root.pem` is to be imported, but the browser `.p12` payload is currently optional; *mTLS* is not enforced globally at the time of project's due date.
 >
 > In [`nginx/nginx.conf`](nginx/nginx.conf), if you were to uncomment the last few lines and set client verification to **on**  it would be impossible to access the application without that `.p12` also imported.
-The reason for that are development impediments encountered when trying diverse Javascript libraries to generate a valid and importable `.p12`.
+The reason for that are development impediments encountered when trying diverse Javascript libraries to generate fully valid `.p12`.

 ![doc/img/pki-script.png](doc/img/pki-script.png)